jrbart/checkpoint/README.md

 checks - each row contains the check service to be monitored, the target (URL) that is running that service, and a link to the contact that should be alerted if the service fails.
-Currently the only service that can be monitored is HTTP(S), and will succeed or fail based on the URL giving a reply when sent a GET request.
+Currently the only service that can be monitored is HTTP(S), and will succeed or fail based on the URL responding without error when sent a GET request.
 Other services, GREEN and RED, are present for testing and will always succeed or fail.
 Future services could include ICMP ping, port checking, and even searching an HTTP response for a given regex.

-contacts - each row gives a short name to the contact, a field for a description (or person's name), and the details to be used to send an alert.
+contacts - each row gives a short name to the contact, a field for a description (or person's name), and the details to be used to send an alert (currently not used).

 The monitoring service consists of Watchers, Alarms, and Alerts.